2026 Grocery Prices & Tariffs: What’s Getting Expensive and the Ultimate Stockpile List

 Italian Pasta and European Imports

-This one is staggering.
-The U.S. imposed base tariffs of 15% on agri-food imports from Italy and the EU, covering items like extra-virgin olive oil, wine, and pasta.
-But it gets worse: starting in January 2026, 13 of Italy's biggest pasta exporters faced an additional 91.74% anti-dumping duty — bringing the combined tariff to approximately 107%.
-That means imported Italian pasta could more than double in price.
-Some brands may simply disappear from American shelves altogether.
+Base tariffs of 15% on agri-food imports from Italy and the EU cover items like extra-virgin olive oil, wine, and pasta.
+Starting January 2026, 13 of Italy's biggest pasta exporters also face an additional 91.74% anti-dumping duty.

 supermarket pasta coffee aisle grocery tariff price increases 2026